JulienMousset/Get_Next_Line/README.md

 # Get_Next_Line

-Function that returns a line ending with a newline, read from a file descriptor.
+A function that returns a line ending with a newline, read from a file descriptor.
 It is able to manage multiple file descriptors at the same time, without losing the reading thread on each of the descriptors.

 ## How to use